-There are extensive wetlands in the basin, including those associated with the mainstem and East Fork of McLane Creek, as well as estuarine wetlands and coastal salt marsh where McLane drains into Eld Inlet.
+There are extensive wetlands in the basin, including those associated with the various tributaries to Black Lake, and at the north and south ends of the lake itself.
 These areas qualify for protections under the Critical Areas Ordinance, with wetland buffers ranging from 50 to 300 feet, depending on the condition of the habitat.